SVG Minifier

 Did You Know?

-SVG minification can often reduce file sizes by 50% to 80% without any visible change to the image.
+Minifying SVGs can often reduce file sizes by 50% to 80% compared to default design tool exports.

-SVG (Scalable Vector Graphics) is an XML-based image format used for two-dimensional graphics with support for interactivity and animation.
-Unlike raster formats (like PNG or JPEG), SVGs are code-based, allowing them to scale infinitely without losing resolution.
-Because they are structured as XML, they often contain a significant amount of 'junk' code created by design software that isn't necessary for the browser to render the image.
-Minification is the process of stripping this extra data for production use.
+SVG (Scalable Vector Graphics) is an XML-based image format used for defining two-dimensional vector graphics with support for interactivity and animation.
+Unlike raster formats like PNG or JPEG, SVGs are code-based and infinitely scalable without losing quality.
+Minification is essential because design software often exports SVGs with excessive metadata, hidden layers, and verbose coordinates that aren't necessary for browsers to display the image.
+By stripping this bloat, you ensure your site remains lightweight and fast.

 Best Practice